Curriculum Vitae

 especially concerning those who are disadvantaged in some way.
 I have a

-are established, their needs are met and any difficulties that may arise are
+relationships are established, their needs are met and any difficulties that

 Educational History.